China's popular first lady takes the stage in Xi's U.S. visit

 A former singing star in the People's Liberation Army, "Mother Peng", as she is affectionately known in China, will be at President Xi Jinping's side as he meets U.S. President Donald Trump in Florida next week.

-Details of her programme have been largely kept under wraps, but she and Xi will dine with Trump and his wife Melania next Thursday.
+Details of her program have been largely kept under wraps, but she and Xi will dine with Trump and his wife Melania next Thursday.

 With hot-button issues including North Korea and trade in focus and Trump promising a "very difficult" meeting, China will be hoping the accomplished Peng can help smooth relations between the leaders of the world's two biggest economies.